UGLY Laidley bartender pulls funds for Leukaemia foundation

 JAMIE-LEE McCluskey is Queensland's second ugliest bartender.

-No, she's not repulsive in fact, she's quite the opposite.
+No, she's not repulsive, in fact, she's quite the opposite.

-Jamie is Understanding, Generous, Likeable, You, (UGLY) and with the support of the Queensland National hotel and the Laidley community, she raised more than $15,000 for the Leukaemia Foundation as part of the UGLY bartender of the year competition.
+Jamie-Lee is Understanding, Generous, Likeable, You, (UGLY) and with the support of the Queensland National Hotel and the Laidley community, she raised more than $15,000 for the Leukaemia Foundation as part of the UGLY Bartender Of The Year competition.

 She was the second highest fundraiser in the state, behind Gold Coast's Paolo Gabrielloni at Edgewater Dining.

-"I thought it would be good to do something for the community," Jamie said.
+"I thought it would be good to do something for the community,” Jamie-Lee said.

 "Everyone was amazing, people would read our shirts, ask us questions and donate us money.”

-It was the first time the Laidley pub had gotten involved with the competition and a first for Jamie.
+It was the first time the Laidley pub had gotten involved with the competition, and a first for Jamie-Lee.

-"It was just a fun competition, I had a good group of girls that helped me and my team was always behind me, we just all came close and worked together," Jamie said.

 This year, UGLY bartenders raised more than $472,700 for the Leukaemia Foundation, which will go towards free accommodation for rural and regional blood cancer patients undergoing treatment in Brisbane.